BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/combining-streams.intro.md

 ![Reactive Architecture and UX Patterns - Combining Stream and Behavior](./assets/images/Reactive-architecture-and-ux-patterns_angular_combining-streams-and-behavior_michael-hladky.png)

-This set of lessons are all about combination operators.
+This set of lessons is all about combination operators.
 As this course focuses on real-life use cases,
 we will use these operators in the context of state derivation, data fetching and update behavior.